Skip to main content

 Key peptides in this category include Sermorelin, Ipamorelin, and CJC-1295.
 Sermorelin, a GHRH analog, encourages the pulsatile release of GH, mimicking the body’s natural rhythm.
 Ipamorelin, a GHRP, selectively stimulates GH release without significantly affecting cortisol or prolactin levels, which can be a concern with other GHRPs.
 CJC-1295, a long-acting GHRH analog, offers sustained GH release, reducing the frequency of administration.

-The benefits of optimizing growth hormone levels extend to through several mechanisms.
+The benefits of optimizing growth hormone levels extend to cardiac health through several mechanisms.
 Improved body composition, characterized by reduced visceral fat and increased lean muscle mass, directly lessens the metabolic burden on the heart.
 Enhanced lipid profiles, including reductions in LDL cholesterol and triglycerides, contribute to healthier arteries.
 Furthermore, growth hormone supports endothelial function, the health of the inner lining of blood vessels, which is critical for blood flow regulation and preventing arterial stiffness.

 Growth hormone-releasing peptides like Sermorelin and Ipamorelin can support cardiac health by improving body composition and vascular function.